 This command displays the state of syslog error and event logging, including host addresses and whether console logging is enabled.
 This command also displays SNMP configuration parameters and protocol activity.
-See the section "Redirecting System Error Messages" in Chapter 4, for an explanation of how to configure message logging.
+See the section "Redirecting System Error Messages" in the "Configuring the System" chapter for an explanation of how to configure message logging.
 Following is a sample output.
-Table 5-5 describes the fields seen.
+Table 1-6 describes the fields seen.

 '''

 Syslog logging: enabled

 Console logging: disabled

 Monitor logging: level debugging, 18 messages logged.

 Trap logging: level informational, 18 messages logged.

 Logging to 192.31.7.19

 SNMP logging: enabled, retransmission after 30 seconds

 741 messages logged

 Logging to 131.108.1.27, 0/10

 Logging to 131.108.1.111, 0/10

 Logging to 131.108.2.63, 0/10

 '''

-Table 5-5 Show Logging Field Descriptions
+Table 1-6Show Logging Field Descriptions

-Field Description Syslog logging When enabled, system logging messages are sent to a UNIX host which acts as a syslog server-that is, it captures and saves the messages.
+Field Description Syslog logging When enabled, system logging messages are sent to a UNIX host which acts as a syslog server, that is, it captures and saves the messages.
 Console logging If enabled, states the level; otherwise this field displays disabled.
 Monitor logging The minimum level of severity required for a log message to be sent to a monitor terminal (not the console).
 Trap logging The minimum level of severity required for a log message to be sent to syslog server.
 SNMP logging Shows whether SNMP logging is enabled and the number of messages logged, and the retransmission interval.

-Displaying System Memory Statistics
+Displaying System Memory

-To display the activity statistics for the systems memory allocator, use the show memory EXEC command.
+To display the system memory, use the show memory command.
 The command syntax is: